French submarine Curie (P67)

 The French submarine Curie was a British-built U-class submarine, a member of the third group of that class to be built.
-Laid down as HMS Vox for the Royal Navy she was transferred to the Free French Naval Forces on the day she was commissioned, where she served as Curie from 1943–46, but retaining her pennant number of P67.
+Laid down as HMS Vox for the Royal Navy she was transferred to the Free French Naval Forces on the day she was commissioned, where she served as Curie from 1943 to 1946, but retaining her pennant number of P67.
 When P67 returned to the Royal Navy in July 1946 she re-assumed the name Vox.

 Service

 Curie was handed over to the Free French Naval Forces on 2 May 1943, at a ceremony at Vickers' works in Barrow, north west England.
 General de Gaulle was present at the occasion, when RN sailors and Vickers workers saluted the raising of the Cross of Lorraine.
 She was named after the earlier French submarine Curie, which saw action in World War I.

 After a working up period (during which her screws were damaged on 21 May 1943), her first patrol was to the Norwegian coast in June–July 1943.
 Up to 3 August 1943, when Free French Naval Forces amalgamated with those from French North Africa, she had been on patrol for 60 days and spent 192 hours submerged.

 On the night of 21 June 1944 she bombarded construction sites for shore batteries at Cap Gros on the Mediterranean coast, and observed several hits.
 Several weeks later she was working with a British flotilla in the Dodecanese, sinking a cargo ship on 3 August.
 On 2 October in the same area she sank the merchant ships Zar Ferdinand and Brunhild (the former French wine-tanker Bacchus).

 In 1945 Curie relocated from Plymouth to Brest in France, subsequently moving for a refit to Lorient where she stayed until March 1946.
 She was then on detached duty to a detection school at Casablanca and returned to the Royal Navy in July 1946 where she regained the name HMS Vox.